 On this page:

-The Master of Science program, leading to the M.S. degree, gives the student a broad base of fundamental theory and concentrated study in a particular area of specialization.
-This program is designed for the student who either desires a career in industry or government, or wants to pursue further graduate study.
-Each student does experimental or theoretical research in an area of interest and writes a thesis.
+The Master of Science program, leading to the M.S. degree, gives you a broad base of fundamental theory and concentrated study in a particular area of specialization.
+This program is designed for you if you desire a career in industry or government or wants to pursue further graduate study.
+You will do experimental or theoretical research in an area of interest and write a thesis.

-View Master of Science in Physics program information and degree requirements in the Academic Catalog.
+View the Master of Science in Physics program information and degree requirements in the Academic Catalog.

 Applications should be submitted online through the Graduate School